Knee Replacements

 1. Severe Pain:

-Chronic knee pain that doesn’t improve with conservative treatments like medications, physical therapy, or injections.
+• Chronic knee pain that doesn’t improve with conservative treatments like medications, physiotherapy, or injections.

 2. Limited Mobility: